-The Academic Advisory Committee (AAC) is comprised of faculty and administrative staff members.
+The Academic Advisory Committee (AAC) is comprised of members of the faculty and administration.
 The AAC is a decision-making body of the University.
-The AAC reviews academic policies and procedures, curriculum for all programs and other academic matters.
-In addition, the AAC serves as a hearing board for student appeals on academic related issues.
+The AAC's primary purpose is to address student/teacher problems and concerns of an academic nature.
+The AAC reviews academic policies and procedures and serves as a hearing board for student appeals on academic related issues.
+The AAC does not address student concerns regarding financial matters.
 The AAC can be contacted at AAC@beal.edu.
+Areas addressed by the AAC include, but are not limited to, the following: